exakat/exakat/docs/Rules.rst

 #################

-A method is fossilized when it is overwriten so often that changing a default value, a return type or an argument type is getting difficult.
+A method is fossilized when it is overwritten so often that changing a default value, a return type or an argument type is getting difficult.

 This happens when a class is extended.
 When a method is overwritten once, it may be easy to update the signature in two places.
 The more methods are overwriting a parent method, the more difficult it is to update it.

 This analysis counts the number of times a method is overwriten, and report any method that is ovrewriten more than 6 times.
-This threshold is parametrable.
+This threshold may be configured.

 .. code-block:: php